A Night at the Museum

-We follow the principles of project-based learning and an end-of-term exhibition is a key aspect of this as the children strive to produce high quality work for a real purpose.
-Touring the classrooms, visitors were able to see many such examples, whether written, artistic or in the children’s articulation of their knowledge.
+Touring the classrooms, visitors were able to see many examples of really high-quality work, whether written, artistic or in the children’s articulation of their knowledge.
 A particular highlight for many was the flashmob, for which the children have been secretly practising for weeks.

-Mrs O’Rourke, our Key Stage 2 leader who masterminded the event said, “This was certainly our most inspiring challenge task this term!
+Mrs O’Rourke, our Key Stage 2 Leader said, “This was certainly our most inspiring challenge task this term!
 It was incredible to see such a child-led event reach such a professional outcome”.

 Something which particularly impressed our staff was the way in which the children worked together this week across classes and year groups to help each other and prepare their museum.

 Support for the event was overwhelming, both in respect of the number of family and friends who came along and in their lovely comments and appreciation of everyone’s efforts.

 Mr Higgs said, “What a fantastic culmination of the project!
 The children all got a lot from the exhibition and is was great to see so many people support us.
 It is possibly the largest number of people we have had at an event and certainly the most positive feedback”.